mogulbaig/java/oop.md

 **Overloading**

 Overloading is the ability to create multiple methods with the same name.
 This is achieved through a process called static binding which is the ability to associate method calls to the correct method (in the method body).
 In case of overloading binding is done in compile time hence it is also called as static binding.
 The compiler simply checks the method signature.

 Java allows method overloading in the following ways -

-Overloading allows us to implement methods having same name with different number of arguments.
+* Different number of arguments

 ```java
 public class Multiplier {